 Lulworth Cove is well signed from the town of Wool which is on the A352, between Wareham and Dorchester.
 The main crags are approached from the large car park (fee) in West Lulworth.

-Dungy Head/Church Rock - Walk up the main road, past the Heritage Centre, and continue up the steep hill on the right.
+Dungy Head/Church Rock - Walk up the road, past the Cove Centre, and continue up the steep hill on the right.
 After 200m turn left up a hidden track, by a large double garage, just past Stair House and follow this steeply to gain a ridge.
 The routes are all approached from here.

 The climbing on Stair Hole, Dungy Head and Durdle Door all fall within an area of land mapped as Open Access under CRoW.
 Climbing is a permitted activity under the CRoW legislation so there is a legal right of access to all three areas for climbers, walkers and members of the public.